edouardproust/webserv/README.md

 	- Now using `_exit()` in CGIHandler.
 It is NOT in the list af allowed functions -> How to do ?
 	- if `execve()` return `-1` (wrong executable, or else ?) -> return response `500` (Internal server error)
 - StaticHandler:
+	- If URI does not end by a / and is the path of a directory -> `301 Moved Permanently` with header `Location: http://localhost:8003/test/`
 	- `StaticHandler::_generateAutoindex`
 	- (?)
 If location > `index` directive is a CGI extension -> redirect to CGI
 - Network: